Performance Creative · San Diego, CA

 Same creative logic, reformatted for feed.
 One production, two placements.

-More Work I Like Paid social across formats + brands
+More Work I Like Across formats + brands

 Jupiter